A New Instability of the Topological black hole: Instability of the Model on a Riemann Surface

+The GKPY duality really involves the singlet sector of the $O(N)$ model and the projection is done by coupling the scalar field to a Chern-Simons field.
 We note that on a manifold with non-trivial topology the Chern-Simons field could have non-trivial holonomy around a non-contractible cycle.
 The choice of the holonomy changes the scalar kinetic term, and can in principle alter the zero-mode dynamics of the scalar \cite{lightstates}\cite{LargeNCSMatter}\cite{dSTopology}.
 Thus the scalar dynamics on its own, for fixed holonomy, could be stable.
 However, the holonomies themselves are dynamical, continuous degrees of freedom.
 Thus the energetics of the theory will push the holonomies towards zero, at which point the scalar field is unstable.

 We can now investigate this instability from the bulk.
 The topological AdS black hole of the previous section is -- being locally AdS -- necessarily a solution of the Vasiliev equations of motion.
 This geometry should be the dual to the $O(N)$ model at finite temperature.
 The operator $J$ has dimension $\Delta=1$ and corresponds to a bulk field $\phi$ of mass $m^2 \ell^2 = -2$ with non-standard boundary conditions.
 However, according to the analysis of the previous section, we find no instability inside the bulk.
 The condition of finite energy ruled out the polynomial time dependence and thus we must conclude we find no instability at the linearized level.